roelandschoukens/QUERTY-AltGr-compose/README.md

 keys to characters like <kbd>'</kbd> and <kbd>^</kbd>.
 It’s almost impossible to program on such layout.
 Instead the <kbd>AltGr</kbd> modifier is used.

-To use, you can build a setup package using [Microsoft Keyboard Layout Creator 1.4](https://www.microsoft.com/en-nz/download/details.aspx?id=22339).
+To use, you can build a setup package using [Microsoft Keyboard Layout Creator 1.4](https://www.microsoft.com/en-nz/download/details.aspx?id=22339)
-Although not updated anymore I think this still works on recent Windows versions.
+(aka MKLC).
+Although not updated anymore, and it still works on Windows 10.
+The generated installers sometimes crash after finishing installation but for now this doesn’t seem to have bad consequences.

 ## Characters: